waltcerna/github-slideshow/_posts/0000-01-02-waltcerna.md

 title: "Welcome to our second slide!"
 ---

-Your text
+> If I asked people what they wanted, they would've said "faster horses"
+>
+> -   Henry Ford
-Use the left arrow to go back!
+>     Use the left arrow to go back!